 - I was a founder of The Australian Institute of Cranio Sacral Therapy.

-- I lecture internationally on craniosacral therapy.
+- I have lectured internationally on craniosacral therapy.

 - I produced the Craniosacral Therapy Masterclass DVD series.